Skip to main content

 What triggers traumatic memories?

-A variety of things can remind someone of a traumatic experience and potentially cause distress or other forms of re-experiencing.
-These cues may include places, people, or other things related to the traumatic event(s), such as a location close to where the event occurred, a person who looks like the one who caused the trauma, or a situation that resembles, in some way, that in which the traumatic experience occurred.
-They may also include internal physiological states associated with the experience.
+A variety of events internal and external can remind someone of a traumatic experience and cause distress and other forms of re-experiencing.
+The cues may include places, people, or other things related to the traumatic event(s), such as a location close to where the event occurred, a person who looks like the one who caused the trauma, or a situation that resembles, in some way, that in which the traumatic experience occurred.
+Cues may also include internal physiological states associated with the experience.

 Essential Reads